Aadil29/Voice-Auth-DF-System/README.md

 # Project folder structure

-voice-auth-df-system
+voice-auth-df-system.

+description of each page and what it does is found at the top of each page/cell

 - .vscode
 - authentication-system-with-df-detection
   - .next
   - node_modules
   - pretrained_models
-    - spkrec-ecapa-voxceleb
+    - spkrec-ecapa-voxceleb # used in speaker identification
-  - public
+  - public # contains image folder for used images
   - src
     - **pycache**
     - app